Sorry, you need to enable JavaScript to visit this website.

 Children and Youth Fund

-The Ministry for Culture and Innovation (Kulturális és Innovációs Minisztérium) supports children's and young people's activities, programmes, initiatives through the Children and Youth Fund [Gyermek és Ifjúsági Alap (hereinafter referred to as GYIA)], which has a state budget chapter (Gyermek és Ifjúsági Alapprogram).
+The Ministry of Culture and Innovation (Kulturális és Innovációs Minisztérium) supports children's and young people's activities, programmes, initiatives through the Children and Youth Fund [Gyermek és Ifjúsági Alap (hereinafter referred to as GYIA)], which has a state budget chapter (Gyermek és Ifjúsági Alapprogram).
 For example:

 • the programmes of youth NGOs on participation,